jashapiro/jashapiro.github.io/courses/biolB215s13/capture_recapture4.md

 {% highlight text %}
 ##   marked first second max_p mid_p bayes_lower bayes_upper
-## 1      5   100    100  2000  2705        1162        8995
+## 1      5   100    100  2000  2687        1183        8819
 {% endhighlight %}

-Using the same conditions as the last problem, calculate the posterior probability, using a maximum possible population size of 100,000 individuals.
+Using your lizard count data from class, calculate the posterior probability of the population size, using a flat prior distribution with a maximum possible population size of 10,000 lizards.
 **a.**  What is the most probable value, and what is the credible interval?
 How does it compare to the estimate based on the likelihood values?
-**b.**  Give an intuitive explanation of the differences between the maximum likelihood confidence interval and the Bayesian credible interval.
+**b.**  Think about an intuitive explanation of the differences between the maximum likelihood confidence interval and the Bayesian credible interval.
 (Don't just state the definitions of confidence interval and credible interval, but think about how they were calculated here.)
-**c.**  How do these values change if you had presupposed a maximum possible population size of 10,000?
+**c.**  How do these values change if you had presupposed a maximum possible population size of 1,000 lizards?
 Explain this result.
-Is the maximum of 10,000 individuals a good choice for a prior?
+Is the maximum of 1,000 individuals a good choice for a prior?
 {: .question}

-On your first trip to the island with the lizards, you had caught and marked 205 individuals.
-When you came back for the second trip, you caught 302, of which 25 were marked.
-Hoping to get another chance to visit the island, you mark all of the lizards that didn't already have marks and release them.
-Based on your results, the government lets the small violation of your permit slide, and grants you the opportunity to make a third trip.
-On this trip, you capture only 107 individuals, of which 8 are marked.
-**a.**  How many total individuals were marked when you went out to trap the third time?
-Assume no loss of markings.
-**b.**  Calculate population size estimates and Bayesian credible intervals using the data from the second and third trips, using a simple prior as your starting point.
-**c.**  Is this an appropriate prior distribution to use for the data from the third trip?
-What might be a better choice?
-**d.**  Use the alternative prior that you identified in the previous part to calculate a new posterior distribution for population size using the data from the third trip.
-Calculate an estimate of the population size and credible intervals based on this posterior distribution.
-How does this estimate compare to your previous calculations?
-**e.**  Plot the three posterior distributions (the two from part b and the one from part d) in a single chart.
-Which one provides the best information about the size of lizard population?
-**f.**  Capture-recapture experiments assume that an individual's chance of being caught does not depend on whether it was marked or not.
-How do you think your results be affected if marking animals made them more likely to be caught by predators?
-What if marking individuals has no effect, but some individuals are more attracted to the bait you use to trap them than others?
+Use the class guesses of the population size to construct a prior distribution that is not so flat as the one we have used to this point.
+**a.**  What should this prior look at?
+How could we smooth the class guesses into a distribution?
+How much range should we add?
+**b.**  Plot this new prior distribution, and the posterior that it results in.
+Compare this to the prior and posterior distributions from one of the flat priors that you used before.
+**c.**  Are you happier with this new distribution?
+What are the benefits of this "more subjective: prior over the flat prior?
+What are its disadvantages?
+Is it really more subjective?
 {: .question}

+## Next
+Iterating on Bayes.